By Sharon Aron Baron

-If you are over the age of 40, then you must remember the cheesy group called Up With People.
-Back in the 1960’s, this cheerful group of young people were created in response to the counter-culture of the times.
+If you are over the age of 40, you must remember the cheesy group called Up With People.
+In the 1960s, this cheerful group of young people was created in response to the counter-culture of the times.
 These clean-cut, happy youngsters traveled the world to exemplify conservative American values.

-I was around 5 or 6-years old when I first saw them on TV and remember even at that young age thinking they were embarrassingly corny.
-Always happy and dancing around in matching clothes, they were frequently on talk shows, sports events and concerts on PBS.
+I was around 5 or 6-years old when I first saw them on TV and remember thinking they were embarrassingly corny even at that young age.
+They were always happy and dancing around in matching clothes.
+They were frequently on talk shows, sports events, and concerts on PBS.

-Did you know that Up with People was funded by corporations in America which were part of a propaganda effort to discredit the counter-culture of the 60’s and 70’s?
+Did you know that Up with People was funded by corporations in America that were part of a propaganda effort to discredit the counter-culture of the ’60s and ’70s?
 I had no idea there was anything even remotely sinister behind their music (which had nothing to do with popular music of that time).

 In 2009, someone made a documentary about them called “Smile ‘Til it Hurts: The Up with People Story.”
-The writer-producer, Lee Storey, who is an attorney in Phoenix made the film in her spare time after discovering her husband, William Storey, had been a member of the group.
+The writer-producer, Lee Storey, an attorney in Phoenix, made the film in her spare time after discovering her husband, William Storey, had been a group member.
 They were married for 15 years before he told anyone he had been a member as it was a part of his life he didn’t want to talk about.